diablodale/dp.docs/docs/_max/attributes/skelcompute.md

 ## Performance

-* DirectML works very well across many GPUs.
+* DirectML works very well across most GPUs.
 It is the recommended choice.
+* CUDA and TensorRT are optional providers for body tracking.
+They require [additional setup](../dp.kinect3.md#cuda), are for unusual situations, and performed no better than DirectML during testing.
-* NVIDIA gpus often perform great with DirectML.
-An alternate is TensorRT which usually performs better than CUDA.
+* TensorRT usually performs better than CUDA.
 * `@skelcompute tensor_fp16` will use the Tensor Runtime and optimize the chosen body tracking model with 16-bit floating point calculations.
 It is slightly less accurate and uses less resources.
 * TensorRT choices will have a **very long** first-time startup.
-For example, it is almost 5 minutes on a laptop with a RTX2070-Super gpu and choosing `tensor_fp16`.
+For example, it is almost 5 minutes on a laptop with a RTX2070-Super GPU and choosing `tensor_fp16`.
 Later startups are only a few seconds due to caching.
 * TensorRT caches the first-time startup optimizations at `%TEMP%\PLUGIN_NAME\tensor.cache`.
   You or Windows can delete these cache folders.
 TensorRT will re-create a cache